Tollroad Chestnut

 (Castanea dentata)

-toll roads connecting Baltimore with Westminster, Frederick, Hanover,
+roads connecting Baltimore with Westminster, Frederick, Hanover, and York.
+One

 When the Europeans arrived in North America, one-fourth of the trees